clas12brescia/gemcMB/README.md

 evio2root -B=bdx -INPUTF=out.evio
 ```

-### Analysis
+### Analysis (on the host machine, NOT on the container!)
-1st time only: produce the needed classes, shared libraries and ROOT dictionaries by running this macro on the `out.root` file:
+1st time only: produce the needed classes, shared libraries and ROOT dictionaries by running this macro on the `out.root` file (tested with ROOT Version: 6.24/06):
 ```bash
 ss
 ```